The Messages app is the standard messaging app provided by Apple. It is very flexible and can communicate with all types of phone.

 Siri is great for sending, receiving and replying to text messages using the Messages app.
-This works fine for sending messages to both iPhones and Android phones.
+This works fine for messging with both iPhones and Android phones as well as with basic "feature phones".
 Siri can't do everything you might want to do with messages, so you may also need to learn how to work with messages using the Messages app as well as relying on Siri.
 Siri works best for people with sight loss if VoiceOver is switched on and these instructions assume that VoiceOver is turned on which causes Siri to be more talkative.

 Siri can usually handle the names of all your contacts but occasionally seems to get confused.
 If you have problems with this try spelling either the first or last name of your contact in your request to Siri.
 For example, if Siri has problems understanding you when you ask it to text Balwant, try saying "text B A L W A N T" instead.
 This usually works and often restores Siri's ability to recognise Balwant's name.